Vernacular Press Act: Reception

 Because the British government was in a hurry to pass the bill without encouraging any reactions whatever, the bill was not published in the usual papers in Calcutta and the North-Western Provinces were the slowest in obtaining information.
 While the Amrita Bazar Patrika in Calcutta had converted itself into an all-English weekly within a week of the passing of the Vernacular Press Act, papers in the north were wondering what the exact provisions of the act were, even after two weeks of its existence.
 The following years saw the appearance and disappearance of a number of Bengali journals in quick succession, failing to gain support with their poverty of language and thought.

 Once publishers learned of the provisions, the repressive measure encountered strong opposition.
 All the native associations irrespective of religion, caste and creed denounced the measure and kept their protests alive.
 All the prominent leaders as Bengal and India condemned the Act as unwarranted and unjustified, and demanded its immediate withdrawal.
 The newspapers themselves kept criticizing the measure without end.
 The succeeding administration of Lord Ripon reviewed the developments consequent upon the Act and finally withdrew it (1881).
 However, the resentment it produced among Indians helped fuel India's growing independence movement.
 The Indian Association, which is generally considered to be one of the precursors of the Indian National Congress, was one of the Act's biggest critics.
 The crucial demand for a judicial trial in case of an accusation of sedition against an editor was never conceded by the government.
 However, in October 1878 the act was modified in minor respect; the submission of proofs before publication was no longer insisted upon, although the bail-bond remained.

+The Act came to be nicknamed “The Gagging Act”.
+Proceedings were instituted against Som Prakash, Bharat Mihir, Dacca Prakash and Samachar till its repeal by Ripon.